dbcook/openrocket-database/README.md

 ### State of the Built-In Databases

-In the OpenRocket source tree, the .orc files are very stale and no one has worked on them recently.
+In the OpenRocket source tree, the .orc files are extremely stale and no one has worked on them recently.
 The most recent change to the Estes file was in April 2014, and the rest have not changed since 2013 or before.